maahn/piCorePhonie/README.md

 - set gpio shutdown to 'yes', '17', 'Active Low'
 - click on 'Install Monitor'

-### Startup sound
-In case you want a startup sound, install extension pcp-mpg123 and copy a file to the user directory.
-Using the web GUI, got to tweaks, and add this user command
-    /usr/local/bin/mpg123 /home/tc/myfile.mp3

 ### Status LED
 To add external status LEDs, follow https://docs.picoreplayer.org/how-to/edit_config_txt/ to edit config.txt